The chest supported row exercise is similar to the bent over row and helps you work the majority of the back muscles.

 - Return to the starting position and repeat for as many reps and sets as desired.

-Because of the hand position, reverse grip chest supported rows can allow you to lift medium weight and achieve a greater contraction of back muscles.
+Since the hand position is reverse grip, chest supported rows can allow you to lift medium weight and achieve a greater contraction of back muscles.

 It is usually done as a strength and muscle-building movement in sets of 8-12 reps or more.